grep Command in Linux with Examples

 sudo pacman -S grep

-Similarly, Pacman keeps GNU grep in sync with the core toolchain, so a simple install command refreshes it.
+Pacman keeps GNU grep in sync with the core toolchain packages on rolling-release systems.

 sudo zypper install grep

-Zypper pulls the latest GNU grep build packaged for your release channel.
+Zypper installs the GNU grep build packaged for your release channel.

 sudo apk add grep